 When INSEAD topped the Financial Times Global MBA Rankings for the first time in 2016, it put the one-year MBA on the map.
 This year, it retained its position.
 INSEAD – with campuses in Europe and Asia – is leading the rise of the one-year MBA internationally.

-Within the United States, the traditional, two-year full-time MBA program does still reigns supreme.
+Within the United States, the traditional, two-year full-time MBA program still reigns supreme.
 Five out of the Financial Times’ global top 10 are two-year MBA programs from the US – including Harvard Business School, where the MBA was first introduced over a century ago.

 However, according to GMAC, applications to two-year MBA programs fell in 53% of US business schools in 2016.
 At the same time, 55% of one-year MBA programs reported an increase in domestic applicants.